-One too many times we’ve seen the braid out get confused with other natural hairstyles like twist outs.
-So what is a braid out you ask?
-The braid out is simply a natural hairstyle that is created by using three-strand braids.
-The braids are usually done on damp hair, set overnight or for a few hours, and then loosened (once dry) to reveal a stretched, crimp-inspired curl.
-There are numerous techniques that can be used to create or alter the look of braid outs.
+One too many times we’ve seen the braid-out get confused with other natural hairstyles like twist outs on Instagram and other platforms.
+So what is a braid-out, you ask?
+It’s simply a natural hairstyle that is created by using three-strand braids.
+The plaits are usually done on damp hair, set overnight or for a few hours, and then loosened (once dry) to reveal a stretched, crimp-inspired curl.
+There are numerous techniques that can be used to create a similar look.
 A few of our favorites: Create a head full of small braids to create super defined curls, big braids to create a fluffier texture, or add flexi rods to a braid to create a ringlet/crimpy curl.

 Simply do a regular 3-strand braid, twisting the end to give a more defined curl pattern.